Relative $K$-theory via 0-cycles in finite characteristic: Introduction

 \subsection{A brief outline of the proofs}

-Our strategy for proving \thmref{thm:Main-0} is to factor its cycle class map through the relative Milnor $K$-theory of the truncated polynomial ring over the underlying regular semi-local ring $R$.
-The two known results that are used to achieve this factorization are the `Chow-Witt isomorphism theorems' of R{\"u}lling \cite{R} and Krishna-Park \cite{KP-2} and a generalization of the `Milnor-Witt isomorphism theorem' of R{\"u}lling-Saito \cite{RS} (see \thmref{thm:RS-main}).
+Our strategy for proving \thmref{thm:Main-0} (except part (4)) is to define the cycle class map $cyc_R$ as the composition of $\psi_R$ with a cycle class map $cyc^M_R$, to the relative Milnor $K$-theory of the truncated polynomial ring over the underlying regular semi-local ring $R$.
+The two known results that are used to achieve this are the `Chow-Witt isomorphism theorems' of R{\"u}lling \cite{R} and Krishna-Park \cite{KP-2} and the `Milnor-Witt isomorphism theorem' of R{\"u}lling-Saito \cite{RS}.
 But these two results are not quite enough.

-Going beyond these, a fundamental result of independent interest that we need to prove is that there is a pro-isomorphism between the Milnor $K$-theories of R{\"ulling}-Saito \cite{RS} and Kato-Saito \cite{Kato-Saito} (see \corref{cor:Milnor-truncated}).
-This allows us to define a cycle class map from the additive higher Chow groups to the relative Milnor $K$-theory of the truncated polynomial ring (see \S~\ref{sec:CCM-R*}).
-This map then becomes an isomorphism by its construction.
+Going beyond, a fundamental result of independent interest that we need to prove is that there is a pro-isomorphism between the Milnor $K$-theories of R{\"ulling}-Saito \cite{RS}, Kato-Saito \cite{Kato-Saito} and Gabber-Kerz \cite{Kerz10} (see \thmref{thm:Milnor-final}).
+This allows us to define a cycle class map from the additive higher Chow groups to the relative Milnor $K$-theory of the truncated polynomial ring (see \S~\ref{sec:CCM-MK}).
+This map is easily seen to be an isomorphism by its construction.

-The next thing that we need to show is that the above map to the relative Milnor $K$-theory indeed is a factorization of the cycle class map to Quillen $K$-theory given in \thmref{thm:Main-0}.
-The key lemma for doing this is \lemref{lem:Gen-commute}.
-This is proven by using a a result of Hyodo-Kato \cite{HK} (see \lemref{lem:HK-RS}).
-Once this is done, the only thing that remains to show is that the canonical map from the relative Milnor $K$-theory to the relative Quillen $K$-theory of a truncated polynomial ring is a pro-isomorphism.
-This is done in \lemref{lem:M-Q-pro} using \thmref{thm:Milnor-final} and a result of Morrow \cite{Morrow}.
-This essentially finishes the proof.
+The next step is to show the existence of a canonical map from the relative Milnor $K$-theory to relative Quillen $K$-theory of truncated polynomial rings over a regular semi-local ring (see Corollary~\ref{cor:Milnor-Quillen-map}).
+This requires care if the base field is finite and the ring is not local.
+The third step is show that the above described map is a pro-isomorphism.
+This is done in \propref{prop:M-Q-pro} using \thmref{thm:Milnor-final} and a result of Morrow \cite[Corollary~5.5]{Morrow}.

+The final step to explicitly describe this composition when $R$ is a field or is essentially of finite type over an infinite field.
+Under these assumptions, we define an explicit cycle class map to the relative Quillen $K$-theory of truncated polynomials in \S~\ref{sec:CCM} and \S~\ref{sec:CCM-R*}.
+The proof of \thmref{thm:Main-0} is then completed in \lemref{lem:Gen-commute}.